of Mediator Jim Roberts:

 Jim also has a longstanding commitment to support our Armed Forces, especially the United States Marine Corps.
 With the assistance of Major General Carl Jensen and Col. Jack Harkins, USMC (ret.), as well as major corporate donors including Roel Construction Co., Casper Company and Hanson Aggregates, Mr. Roberts built a Food Locker at MCAS Miramar that provides supplemental food assistance to an average of 700 enlisted families on an on-going basis.

-Jim is also a long-term and significant financial supporter of two military/veterans support groups: Veterans Airlift Command and
+Jim is also a long-term and significant financial supporter of three military/veterans support groups: Veterans Airlift Command,

 In 1994, Jim and his law partner, Rob Kaplan, received the Outstanding Trial Lawyer Award for their $17 million jury verdict in McKellar Development v.
 National Union.